loning/universe/06_universe_observer_relationship.md

 - **Recursive nested structure**: The universe may be an infinitely recursive nested structure, where each universe may be both a subset of a larger universe and contain its own sub-universes.
 - **Hierarchical information flow**: Information flows between different levels of universes, with information from high-dimensional universes influencing low-dimensional universes, and information from low-dimensional universes also feeding back to high-dimensional universes.

 This nested recursive relationship explains why the universe seems to be both self-contained and connected to external environments.
-It also provides new perspectives for understanding consciousness, free will, and universal purpose.
+It also provides new perspectives for understanding quantum consciousness, classical memory, and classical entropy.

 ### Universal Purpose and Observer Role